-Casting has been confirmed for Stephen Merchant’s The Offenders, coming to BBC One.
+Casting has been confirmed for Stephen Merchant’s The Outlaws, coming to BBC One.

 The six-part series is written and directed by multi-award-winning Stephen Merchant, who will also star in the cast.

 The show follows seven strangers from different walks of life forced together to complete a Community Payback sentence in Bristol.
 As they become involved in each other’s lives, they also become involved with a dangerous criminal gang.

 "At first, the Offenders seem like archetypes easy to pigeonhole, but gradually we see behind their façades, understand their hidden depths and what made them the people they are today.
 We are reminded that no one is all good or all bad.
 Everyone has a story," a teaser for the series reads.

 Academy Award-winning actor Christopher Walken becomes an Offender undertaking community service in his first lead British television role, alongside writer and director Stephen Merchant, with Rhianne Barreto, Gamba Cole, Darren Boyd, Clare Perkins and Eleanor Tomlinson.